Scenarios

 5. After the expansion is complete, view the disk size on the CVD instance details page.

-6. For a Windows CVD instance, log in to the CVD instance and verify the capacity after expansion in the operating system.
+6. After logging in to the CVD instance, verify the capacity size after expansion within the CVD system.

-Expanding the File System for a Linux CVD Instance
+Appendix: Manually Expanding a File System for a Linux CVD

-After expanding a CVD disk in the CVD console for a Linux CVD instance, you need to manually expand the file system in the operating system.
-Refer to the following steps: 1.
-On the terminal of the Linux CVD instance, run the following command to switch to the administrator identity.
+For a Linux CVD, if the disk space is not automatically expanded within the system after you perform Expand CVD Disk in the CVD console, you can manually expand the file system.
+See the following steps.
+1. On the terminal of the Linux CVD instance, run the following command to switch to the administrator identity.

 2. Run the following command to query the partition information of the CVD disk.